 3. Survive the Long Drive Better

 I am not one for entertaining children 24/7, especially with electronic devices.
 Even on road trips I don’t think it needs to happen.
 If you are taking young kids on a road trip, see my Tips for Taking Road Trips with Young Kids post for other ideas on what you can do instead as you drive.
-That said, portable DVD players can be great for to watch a few movies on those long drives, because, well, who doesn’t love movies?
+That said, portable DVD players can be great for watching a few movies on those long drives, because, well, who doesn’t love movies?

 Another great idea, and one of my favorite things I did while truck driving with my dad, was listen to audiobooks.
 You can try Audible’s 30-Day Free Trial and get two free audiobooks which should last most if not all of your road trip.
 See my list for best family road trip audiobooks.

 4. Better Get Around Your Destination

 Getting to your destination and then navigating around a new area is so easy to do with a great phone from Walmart that uses their Walmart Family Mobile service plan through T-Mobile’s network.
 Since their unlimited talk, text, and data plans are only $29.88/month (for the first line, and $5 off additional lines) which includes up to 1G of 4G LTE data, you are saving quite a bit for a quality phone service provider.
 And every phone already comes preloaded with Google Maps and GPS!
 Using their service will save you money each month, money which can be put toward your next vacation or a cool attraction on said road trip.